Syria condemns 'cowardly' U.S. air strikes on Iran-backed militias

-An Iraqi militia official close to Iran said the strikes killed one fighter and wounded four, but U.S. officials said they were limited in scope to show Biden’s administration will act firmly while trying to avoid a big regional escalation.
+An Iraqi militia official close to Iran said the strikes killed one fighter and wounded four.
+U.S. officials said they were limited in scope to show Biden’s administration will act firmly while trying to avoid a big regional escalation.

 Washington and Tehran are seeking maximum leverage in attempts to save Iran’s nuclear deal reached with world powers in 2015 but abandoned in 2018 by then-President Donald Trump, after which regional tensions soared and fears of full-scale conflict grew.